City of Chillán: The Best of its Tourist Attractions

 Address: 505 Arauco Street

-Chillán's main square, also known as Plaza de la Independencia, is the civic and social hub of the city.
-It sits on the site of Chillán’s fourth and final foundation.
+Chillán’s main square, commonly known as Plaza de Armas and also referred to as Plaza de la Independencia, is the civic and social heart of the city.
+It occupies the site of Chillán’s fourth and final foundation, established after the devastating earthquake of 1835.

-This historical and cultural gathering place is surrounded by significant landmarks, including the monument to national hero Bernardo O’Higgins, ornamental statues, the Cathedral, the Regional Government building, municipal offices, the Civic Center, banks, and hotels.
+This historic gathering place is surrounded by key landmarks, including the monument to national hero Bernardo O’Higgins, ornamental sculptures, the modern Cathedral of Chillán, the Regional Government building, municipal offices, the Civic Center, banks, and several hotels.

 Address: Maipón Street, between 5 de Abril and Isabel Riquelme

-A must-visit for an authentic local experience, Chillán Market is known for its lively atmosphere and diverse offerings.
-Here, you’ll find fresh produce, handicrafts, and traditional Chilean foods, including the renowned Longanizas de Chillán, a flavorful, spiced pork sausage that is a regional specialty.
+A must-visit for an authentic local experience, Chillán Market—also known as the Municipal Market—is famous for its lively atmosphere and wide variety of goods.
+Here, you’ll find fresh produce, artisanal crafts, and traditional Chilean foods, including the renowned Longanizas de Chillán, a flavorful, spiced pork sausage that is a regional specialty.

-Located right in front of the market, this bustling fair showcases thousands of handmade products from the Chilean countryside.
-Whether you're looking for wicker, wood, leather, ceramics, or warm handmade ponchos, this is the perfect place to find a unique souvenir from Chillán.
+Located right in front of the market, the lively fair features thousands of handmade products from the Chilean countryside.
+Whether you're looking for wickerwork, woodcrafts, leather goods, ceramics, or cozy handmade ponchos, it's the perfect place to find a unique souvenir from Chillán.

 Chillan: Monument to Bernardo O'Higgins, Father of the Nation